CylentisAI/Inbox-scout/README.md

 ﻿# Inbox Scout - AI-Powered Email Management Service

-A sophisticated AI-powered inbox management system built with MCP (Model Context Protocol), Notion integration, and Pinecone vector memory.
-This instance is configured for **Amy** at my@alignedtribe.com.
+A sophisticated AI-powered inbox management system built with MCP (Model Context Protocol) and Notion integration.
+This instance is configured for **Amy** at amy@alignedtribe.com.

-## ðŸŽ¯ What This Does for Amy
+## 🎯 What This Does for Amy

 - **Morning Digest**: Daily 7:30 AM Sydney time email with draft replies ready to review
 - **Smart Drafts**: AI creates Outlook reply drafts based on Amy's voice and style